neilkidd/rbac-serverless-poc/README.md

 ## Getting Started

-You will need an AWS account with access keys.
-In practice I [export them on the command line](#export-aws-credentials-optional)[^1] of the current session.
-Other options are documented on the [serverless website](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).
+You will need an AWS account with [access keys configured](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).
+I have access to short term AWS accounts so can safely [export them on the command line](#export-aws-credentials-optional).

-[^1]: I use disposable 4 hour AWS accounts, from ACloudGuru.

 ### Software Used